-The Defense Logistics Management Standards Office administers several programs that facilitates electronic data interchange of Department of Defense logistics data.
-The Director, Defense Logistics Management Standards Office, administers the Defense Logistics Management Standards (DLMS) and the Defense Logistics Standard Systems (DLSS) and receives policy guidance from the Deput Under Secretary of Defense (Logistics and Materiel Readiness, the Comptroller (USD(C)), the Under Secretary of Defense (Acquisition, Technology and Logistics), and the Director, Defense Procurement (DDP).
-The Director, Defense Logistics Management Standards Office, receives technical guidance and supervision from the Defense Logistics Agency.
-The programs administered by Defense Logistics Management Standards Office are categorized below and include the associated systems used to exchange that data.
+The Enterprise Business Standards Office administers several programs that facilitates electronic data interchange of Department of Defense logistics data.
+The Director, Enterprise Business Standards Office, administers the Defense Logistics Management Standards (DLMS) and the Defense Logistics Standard Systems (DLSS) and receives policy guidance from the Deput Under Secretary of Defense (Logistics and Materiel Readiness, the Comptroller (USD(C)), the Under Secretary of Defense (Acquisition, Technology and Logistics), and the Director, Defense Procurement (DDP).
+The Director, Enterprise Business Standards Office, receives technical guidance and supervision from the Defense Logistics Agency.
+The programs administered by Enterprise Business Standards Office are categorized below and include the associated systems used to exchange that data.

 Defense Logistics Management Standards (DLMS)